How Much Does a Structural Engineer Cost in the UK?

 The architect draws the floor plan, elevation and general design.
 They show the openings, room layouts and where beams might be needed.

-3. Builder uses the engineer’s drawings during construction
+3. Builder uses the engineer's drawings on site

 The builder relies on the engineer's drawings to order steel, cut openings and place beams.
 Good drawings reduce mistakes and speed up the build.